OPEnSLab-OSU/WeatherChimes/README.md

 ## Max Patch set-up and usage
-The main goal of setting up all of the MQTT connectivity and MongodB storage of data was to create a seamless functionality to read data into [Max](https://cycling74.com/products/max).
+The main goal of setting up all of the MQTT connectivity and MongoDB storage of data was to create a seamless functionality to read data into [Max](https://cycling74.com/products/max).

 ### Setting up the Max Patch

-The MongodB Connection Max Patch uses a Node.js script to connect to a database and recieve live updated information.
+The MongoDB Connection Max Patch uses a Node.js script to connect to a database and recieve live updated information.
 To have the Node.js script running properly ensure that Node is installed.
 You can do that [here]( https://nodejs.org/en/download/).
-If this is your first time using the MongodB Max Patch and Node is installed click the the `Setup` button on the patch to install the necessary packages to run the main script for the patch.
+If this is your first time using the MongoDB Max Patch and Node is installed click the the `Setup` button on the patch to install the necessary packages to run the main script for the patch.

 The Setup button is installing the node package manager (npm) and the mongodb node package.
 NPM can also be installed here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm